5heri/369d2dc2-6459-4056-bd2f-66bd2837ea12/README.md

 - Retrieval-augmented generation (RAG): We could add a RAG pipeline to the chatbot to make it more context aware
 - UI/UX: the font types, font sizes and colors could be improved after user testing to make them more accessible and readible for older users
 - Adding a feature that keeps track of historial data or previous questions the user has asked
-- Quality of life features: making the whole thing a lot faster, adding a skeleton loading
+- Quality of life features: making the whole thing a lot faster